 Each symptom has a gradation of stages that one may experience.
 These grade from early signs, first-episode psychosis, acute episode, remission, chronic or ongoing, recovery, and relapse.
 Each stage can be navigated to fruition with the correct information and preparation.
 Additionally, schizophrenia may present itself through several risk factors, including genetics, environment, cognitive development, and recreational drug use.

 Schizophrenia can be treated in a number of ways, typically with a combination of medication and therapy relative to each individual.
-The most common form of medication is antipsychotic medicines and cognitive behavioral therapy (CBT)—which seeks to help people cope with their condition.
+The most common form of medication is antipsychotic medicines (click here to know the delta 8 gummies effects and how it can be used in this treatment) and cognitive behavioral therapy (CBT)—which seeks to help people cope with their condition.

 People with schizophrenia have hope to recover from schizophrenia, although they can expect periods of relapse.
 Communal support can reduce or mitigate the condition’s impact on someone’s life.